socrata/socrata-py/README.md

 Returns:
 ```
-    result (bool, dict | Revision): The updated Revision as a result of this API call, or an error
+    Revision The updated Revision as a result of this API call, or an error
 ```

 Examples: